nocompanyco/monsterinthemiddle/README.md

 # monsterinthemiddle

 Monster In The Middle is a network analyzer in the early stages of development.
-Development is supported by [ISCProject](https://www.iscproject.org/).
+Development is supported by [ISC Project](https://www.iscproject.org/).
 This is currently not intended for public use.
 Application is intended for educational purposes only.

 **TABLE OF CONTENTS**
 * [Prerequisites](#prerequisites)